 The text here relates the difficulty that Herod had in becoming a recognized King, as he was not a Jew by lineage, and his title was forced upon the Jewish nation by Rome.
-One must note that there was no reference to the death of the high priest as a reference point similar to what previous christian authorities had done.
-Herod’s year of death was clarified by his statement, “In the 47th year of Augustus, Herod with a disease of intercuris25 water, and worms gushing all over the body, miserably and worthily died.”
+One must note that there was no reference to the high priest’s death as a reference point similar to what previous Christian authorities had done.
+The following statement clarified Herod’s death year, “In the 47th year of Augustus, Herod with a disease of intercuris24 water, and worms gushing all over the body, miserably and worthily died.”

 He further wrote:

-This would make the time of Archelaus reign from 1 – 10 AD.
+This information would make the time of Archelaus reign from 1 – 10 AD.

-This contradicts Josephus.
-Josephus believed the area of Judea, including Jerusalem, became a Roman protectorate, never being restored to the Herods again.
-This is not included in Bede’s analysis.
+This data contradicts Josephus.
+Josephus believed the area of Judea, including Jerusalem, became a Roman protectorate and was never restored to the Herods again.
+Bede did not include this analysis.

 The dates given by Bede have been adjusted to correlate with his view that the Church’s conception of 1 AD was wrong and believed the real 1 AD started at our 2 BC.
 For more information see Bede on the Problem of 1 AD